-The book of Hebrews is particularly poignant for the church of God at this time due to the strong parallels between our circumstances and those of the Hebrews in the AD 60s as they faced the end of an age. ...
+The book of Hebrews resonates for the church of God at this time due to the strong parallels between our circumstances and those of the first century church.

 God not only rules in heaven, but He is also sovereign on earth!
 He is not an absentee landlord, but One who is actively involved in administering His creation.

 The One who sent forth His Spirit to create and breathe life into the physical world, also breathed on His disciples and endowed them with spiritual life.

 Is God sovereign over angels?
 What about mankind's choices?
 God's sovereignty is absolute as He directs events toward the culmination of His plan.

 Richard Ritenbaugh reflects on the second law of thermodynamics which, emphasizes that, as energy is transformed to other forms, it degenerates into a more disordered state, wearing down into entropy, chaos and disorder—exactly the opposite of the Sp. . .